gabstopper/ansible-stonesoft/docs/facts/external_gateway_facts_module.rst

 --------

 * An external vpn gateway is a non-SMC managed endpoint used for terminating a VPN.
 It defines the remote side networks and settings specific to handling VPN.
+Use *expand* to specify attributes that should be resolved to raw data instead of href.